For the purposes of this Cookies Policy, Energy Advice Line referred to as “we”, “us”, “our” or “EAL”.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of our site and could prevent you from completing some purchases through our site.

-Required – we use a set of cookies which are critical to the functionality of the site.
+We use a set of cookies which are critical to the functionality of the site.
 They are used to keep a user logged in to the site and to remember previous quotations should the user return to the site.

-Functional – we use a set of cookies to track visitors to help us understand how customers use our site.
+We use a set of cookies to track visitors to help us understand how customers use our site.
 These cookies are only used to help improve users’ site experience.
 The cookies are placed on the user’s first visit to a site and they track the user through the site, where they go, where they drop off, what pages they have problems with, etc.

-Marketing – we could use third parties to help provide customised advertising and other content to visitors to our Sites and other sites.
+We could use third parties to help provide customised advertising and other content to visitors to our Sites and other sites.
 We also use these cookies to limit what marketing or advertising is delivered to our customers.
 For example, if you have already completed your business electricity purchase, we will stop showing advertising related to business electricity.

 So that we can offer you the best possible online experience, new services using cookies may be added to our site from time to time.
 We aim to keep the cookies information provided here as accurate as possible and use all reasonable efforts to review and update the details.